huonw/multibuilder/README.md

 deleted (the elements of `to_move` can be directories or files).
 If `output` is `null`, nothing is moved or deleted.

+The `pull_from` field gives the name and branch of a remote from which to pull between each benchmark, to check for updates.
+Benching starts from the new commits, if there are any. `pull_from` can be `null` to disable auto-pulling.

-Hashes that have already been built are stored in `already_built.txt`;
+Hashes that have already been built are stored in `already-built.txt`;
 this file is updated progressively, and so it is safe to just kill the builder mid-operation.
 It must exist.

-The location of `config.json` and `already_built.txt` can be controlled with `-c` and `-a` respectively.
+The location of `config.json` and `already-built.txt` can be controlled with `-c` and `-a` respectively.

 ## TODO

 - git2-rs
 - grease-bench to benchmark automatically
-- handle pulling to get new commits
 - manual rebuild/bench of specific commits.
 - support distributed builds
 - support running a command after a certain number of builds and